-Students in the College of Engineering must enroll in a full-time program and make normal progress (https://engineering.berkeley.edu/students/undergraduate-guide/policies-procedures/scholarship-progress/#ac12282) each semester toward the bachelor's degree.
-The continued enrollment of students who fail to achieve minimum academic progress shall be subject to the approval of the dean.
+Students in the College of Engineering must enroll in a full-time program and make normal progress (https://engineering.berkeley.edu/students/ undergraduate-guide/policies-procedures/scholarship-progress/ #ac12282) each semester toward their declared major.
+Students who fail to achieve normal academic progress shall be subject to dismissal.
 (Note: Students with official accommodations established by the Disabled Students' Program, with health or family issues, or with other reasons deemed appropriate by the dean may petition for an exception to normal progress rules.)